Vander Apartments → Oslo Travel Guide → Restaurants in Oslo

 Bjørvika and Sørenga (modern waterfront vibe)

-Best for: modern Oslo vibe, summer evenings, fjordside energy
+Best for: modern Oslo feel, summer evenings, waterfront walks

 Choosing where to stay so restaurants are walkable?